w3c/adapt/explainers/well-known-destinations.md

 The User Agent, or a User Agent extension, could provide an interface to allow the user to: view supported common pages using a method, and terminology, that is clear to them; and to request to visit common destination pages directly.

 This specification builds upon several existing specifications and registries, as detailed in the [foundational work](#foundational-work) section below.

+The motivating use cases, "option 1" approach (using Well-known URIs), and an example end-user UI, are depicted in [our Well-known destinations AC 2024 lightning talk](https://w3c.github.io/adapt/presentations/ac2024/).

 ## Motivating Use Cases